de-soot/TF2-FPS-Config-With-Launch-Options/README.md

   1) Go to your Steam Library
   2) Right-click on Team Fortress 2
   3) Left-click Properties
-  4) Copy and paste the launch codes above
+  4) Copy and paste the launch options above into the Launch Options bar
-  5) Leave the Properties
-  6) Boot up the game
+  5) Boot up the game

 # Launch options explained: